12 Top-Rated Attractions & Things to Do in Astoria, OR

 Other Cities in Oregon to Explore: Up and down the Oregon coast, many of the best small towns invite you to experience more ocean excitement.
 Places like Seaside are a great place to bring the whole family, and the tourist attractions of Newport can keep you entertained all summer long.
 Other inland cities worth exploring include the state capital of Salem and the home of the Oregon Ducks, Eugene.
 No Oregon city list would be complete without mentioning Portland, and its many incredible metropolitan hiking trails, nearby campgrounds, and great weekend getaways.

-More Oregon Coast Attractions: Every mile of the Oregon coast is ripe for exploring, and the many things to do beckon for multi-day trips.
+More Oregon Coast Attractions: Every mile of the Oregon coast is ripe for exploring.
 Consecutive days of travel on the Oregon coast are easy, thanks to the many scenic campgrounds and luxurious resorts found along the way.
 For more direction on where to head on the coast, check out our Top-Rated Beaches on the Oregon Coast article.

 Awesome Oregon Adventures: The state of Oregon has a wide array of natural and cultural treasures to explore, from the best hiking trails to the top-rated waterfalls.
 Oregon also offers great campgrounds, hot springs, and amazing weekend trips.